tychonievich/cs2102/markdown/index.md

     - set operators (notation and meaning)
     - set-builder notation
     - cardinality, both finite and infinite (but not classes of infinity)
-- Categorize functions as invertable, 1-to-1, and onto
+- Categorize functions as invertible, 1-to-1, and onto
 - Identify relations with the reflexive, transitive, and associative properties, and identify equivalence relations in particular
 - Understand and use
     - summation notation